View Joann Howe's Obituary on bigrapidsnews.com and share memories

 On Feb.
 13, 1954, she married Robert Howe, in Kalamazoo, where they raised their family.
 Bob and Joann spent many mornings at Theo & Stacy's Restaurant on Portage Road.
 Together, they looked forward to Bingo time.
 Joann also enjoyed knitting, sewing and reading and loved to travel.
 She worked as a nurse's aide at Mecosta County Medical Center for several years before retirement.

+Joann was preceded in death by her parents; her husband, Bob, in 2008; great-granddaughter, baby Shae; and four siblings.

-A private funeral service will be held at 11 a.m. on Friday, April 3, 2020, at the Daggett Funeral Home in Barryton.
+A private funeral service will take place at 11 a.m.
+Friday, April 3, 2020, at the Daggett Funeral Home in Barryton.
 Interment will follow at East Fork Cemetery in Barryton.

-For those that wish to honor her memory by a donation to a charity the family was grateful to Hospice of Michigan for the care they provided.
-Online condolences can be given at daggettgilbertfuneralhome.com.
+For those that wish to honor her memory by a donation to a charity, the family was grateful to Hospice of Michigan for the care they provided.

+Send a message, sign the guestbook or view the funeral service online -- when it becomes available -- on Joann's page at daggettgilbertfuneralhome.com.